-The Nomination Committee proposes reelection of Staffan Dahlström, Jan Frykhammar, Bo Askvik and Viktor Kovacs and proposes Kimberly Matenchuk as new director of board.
-Viktor Kovacs is proposed as chair of the Board of Directors.
+The Nomination Committee proposes re-election of Staffan Dahlström, Jan Frykhammar, Kimberley Matenchuk and Viktor Kovacs and proposes the new election of Martin Kreuzer.
+Bo Askvik has declined re-election.
+Viktor Kovacs is proposed as chairman of the Board of Directors.

 Information regarding the proposed directors is available on the company’s website at www.clavister.com.

-The Nomination Committee further proposes that, for the period until the next annual general meeting, the annual general meeting resolve to reelect as auditor the registered accounting firm Ernst & Young AB.
-Ernst & Young has notified the company that in the event Ernst & Young is reelected, Rikard Grundin will be the auditor in charge.
+The Nomination Committee further proposes that, for the period until the next annual general meeting, the annual general meeting resolve to re-elect as auditor the registered accounting firm Ernst & Young AB.
+Ernst & Young has notified the company that in the event Ernst & Young is re-elected, Rikard Grundin will continue as the auditor in charge.
 The Nomination Committee’s proposal for auditor corresponds to the recommendation by the audit committee.

 ITEM 11: RESOLUTION REGARDING GUIDELINES FOR SALARIES AND OTHER REMUNERATION TO SENIOR MANAGEMENT

-The Board of Directors proposes that the shareholders’ meeting adopt guidelines for salaries and other remuneration to senior management mainly as set out below:
+The Board of Directors proposes that the General Meeting adopt guidelines for salaries and other remuneration to senior management mainly as set out below.

 Remuneration to board directors

 Board directors elected by the general meeting may in certain situations receive remuneration or other compensation for work performed for the company in addition to the director’s responsibilities as a director.
-Any such services may be compensated with market-based remuneration that must be approved by the Board of Directors.
+Any such services may be compensated with remuneration in line with market practice that must be approved by the board of directors.

-Clavister Holding and Clavister AB have a pension policy “Premium” adopted by the Board of Directors.
+Clavister Holding and its subsidiaries have a pension policy “Premium” adopted by the board of directors.
 The pension terms and conditions of senior management must be on market terms in relation to what generally applies to corresponding positions on the market and individually adapted taking into consideration each manager’s specific expertise and adapted to the Group’s costs.
 Pension allocations must be to defined contribution plans.